 Book from home.

-Waiting to book your reservation until you’re in Iceland will not only add more stress to your trip, but you are almost guaranteed to pay more.
-Most major car rental companies allow free cancellations, so go ahead and book your trip from the U.S. ahead of time.
-The further ahead you reserve your car, the better the chance of landing a deal because you can watch out for price drops.
+Waiting to book your reservation until you’re in Iceland will add more stress to your trip.
+In addition, you are almost guaranteed to pay more.
+Most major car rental companies allow free cancellations.
+So go ahead and book your trip from the U.S. ahead of time.
+The further ahead you reserve your car, the better the chance of landing a deal.
+In addition, you can watch out for price drops.

 You do not need an International Driving Permit.